 - What is the height of the ceiling?

 - Is infrared being used for spot heating or total building heat?

 - What are any obstructions within the building and where are they located?

 - What is the total heat loss and how many BTU’s will offset the heat loss?

 - Does the heater require more resistant parts for harsher environments?

 - Are roof penetrations allowed?
 If so, is there a limit on the amount?

 - Where are the areas of greatest heat loss?

 Contact Hahn-Mason for Your Next Infrared Heating Application

 Are you a consulting engineer or facility operator located in the Carolinas and are looking for Infrared Heating for your next project?
 Contact Hahn-Mason Air Systems today at (704)-523-5000.
-Hahn-Mason has 10 offices conveniently located in Raleigh, Charlotte, Asheville, Hickory, Eastern NC, Greensboro, Greenville, Charleston, Columbia, and Virginia.
+Hahn-Mason has 10 offices conveniently located in Raleigh, Charlotte, Asheville, Hickory, Eastern NC, Greensboro, Greenville, Charleston, and Columbia.